mdaffin/disconnected.systems/_drafts/bare-metal-c-on-the-teensy-3.1.md

 };
 ~~~

-The startup code should also look similar to the assembly example, we define a
+The startup code is also similar to the assembly example but now also
+initializes the global variables in ram.
+But first we unlock and
+disable the watchdog.

+The startup code expands upon the assembly example, it now also initializes the
+global variables in ram for the rest of the program to use.
+But like in the
-function then unlock and disable the watchdog.
-Todo this we make use of the
+assembly we first need to unlock and disable the watchdog.
-macros we defined at the start but is functionally equivalent to the assembly
-example.

-<div class="code-header">layout.ld</div>
+<div class="code-header"><a href="https://github.com/james147/embedded-examples/blob/master/teensy-3-c/blink.c#L72-L76">blink.c</a></div>

 ~~~
 __attribute__ ((section(".startup")))